FinweLtd/doc-livesync-all/docs/user_guide/workspace.md

 ![Mosaic Tab](img/mosaicTab.jpg)

+ On *Mosaaic* view You can see the views from your audience devices.
 The next tab is the *Channel tab*.
 On the channel tab there is 4 digit channel number and a QR code generated for audience devices to connect.
 Number of connected devices can also be seen on this tab.

 ![Channel Tab](img/channelTab.jpg)